 CHILDREN'S RECORDS: EEC regulations require me to maintain an individual written record for every child I have in care.
 These records include the information that parents complete at enrollment, as well as progress reports, incident reports and other documentation regarding your child's care.
 Records are updated at least annually, but may be updated as frequently as is needed.

-As a parent, you have access to the record that I maintain for your child, and you have the right to add information or to request that information in your child's record be changed or deleted.
+As a parent, you have access to the record that I maintain for your child, and you have the right to add information or to request that information in your child's record be changed.
 You may also have a right to receive a copy of your child's record; however I may charge a reasonable fee for that copy.

-Please let me know about any questions you may have regarding your child's record.
+Please let me know about any questions you may have regarding your child's records.

 MANDATED REPORTING: As a licensed Educator in Massachusetts, I must operate my program in a way that protects children from abuse and neglect.
 As such, I am a mandated reporter (under M.G.L. c.119 s51A) and must make a report to the Department of Children and Families (DCF) whenever I have reasonable cause to believe a child in the program is suffering from a serious physical or emotional injury resulting from abuse inflicted upon the child, or from neglect, no matter where the abuse or neglect may have occurred or by whom it was inflicted.